RyanClementsHax/notes/architecture/distributedSystems/streaming.md

     - this adds load on the db which may not be wanted
     - can have cache to reduce load
     - can solve with change data capture, but now you're doing stream - stream

+### Microbatching

+- batch jobs provide exactly once semantics, but streams can't do this because there aren't any batches
+- microbatching is a tradeoff
+- this is where streams are implicitly divided into very small tumbling windows to provide exactly once semantics
+- if output leaves stream processor (e.g. email sent) there is no way to undo that, and you lose ability to restart failed tasks
+  - need atomic commit in order to get this working